 TWO SECTIONS OF THE COINCIDING NEW STRONGBOY INSTRUCTIONS

 The distance between props should be calculated from the assessment of the loading.
 Always use the correct number of Strongboy’s for the job.

-The confusing & misleading instructions of the Strongboy have increased the risk of the user to overload and to underestimate the weight of the load and has also suppressed the true level of knowledge that is required to tackle the many different tasks of masonry alterations safely and correctly.
+The misleading instructions of the Strongboy increase the risk of the user to overload and to underestimate the weight of the load and has also suppressed the true level of knowledge that is required to safely tackle the many different tasks of masonry alterations.

 9″ brickwork can weigh over 600kg per square metre, (120 bricks plus mortar) which would require at least five Strongboy’s per linear metre (at 167mm centre’s) on a larger opening on a typical two storey residential property, which could weigh 1,440kg per linear metre without roof loads and making the use of Strongboy’s unsuitable & obsolete for the particular task.

 A Strongboy was designed in the mid 1980’s when the typical cavity size was only 50mm but due to changes in construction design a cavity has now doubled to 100mm and open plan living accommodation has increased opening sizes.

 Attempting tasks which require wider steels with welded top or bottom plates for large cavities and still only using Strongboy’s is where further problems of overloading through over extending from the wall to gain more fitting space arise.